History of Federal Facilities in Alaska

 U.S. Department of Defense

-The Department of Defense (DOD) consists of multiple service components (Army, Air Force, Navy, Defense Energy Support Center) each with the responsibility to clean up sites under its jurisdiction.
-The U.S. Army Corps of Engineers is responsible for cleanup at Formerly Used Defense Sites (FUDS), which are properties that were used by DOD but, as of 1986, had been transferred out of DOD’s ownership or control and are now owned or operated by other federal, state, local or tribal governments or private parties.
+The Department of Defense (DOD) consists of multiple service components (the Air Force, Army, Navy, Defense Logistics Agency and Defense Energy Support Center) each with the responsibility to clean up sites under its jurisdiction.
+The U.S. Army Corps of Engineers is responsible for cleanup at Formerly Used Defense Sites (FUDS), which are properties that the Department of Defense used, but, as of 1986, had been transferred out of Department of Defense's ownership or control and are now owned or operated by other federal, state, local or tribal governments, or private parties.

 DOD Services implementing cleanup in Alaska:

 Civilian Federal Agencies in Alaska

 There are several civilian federal agencies that have contaminated sites in Alaska.
 The table below contains links to a complete listing of civilian federal agencies with contaminated sites in Alaska.
 For more information contact Fred Vreeman at (907) 451-2181.

 Civilian Federal Agencies implementing cleanup in Alaska: